ranurm/ranurm/README.md

 🎓 *Master of Technology in Software*, graduating in December 2025
 💻 Interests: Software Development, 5G
+🧠 3 years of coding experience and over 1 year of professional experience in the IT field

-🔭 **Master Thesis**: I am currently working at Nokia on 5G slicing technology and researching its impact on IoT devices in the future.
+🔭 **Master Thesis**: I am currently working at Nokia on 5G slicing technology and researching its impact on IoT devices.
 📘 **Bachelor's Thesis**: *"Ownership-based and Subscription-based Licensing"* – Exploring ownership and subscription-based software licensing models.

 ---